 2.5.9 Affordable housing providers can apply to the Council for commuted sum funding for their schemes; these funds can also be spent on Council new build developments.

-2.5.10 Commuted sums will be earmarked to enable the provision of affordable housing through a variety of means.
+2.5.10 Commuted sums will be earmarked to enable the provision of affordable housing by a registered provider, including the Council.
 Decisions on the expenditure of financial contributions will be made in accordance with Council’s Constitution, details of which are available on the Council’s website.

 2.6 Vacant Building Credit